 Extremely strong constraints on models of astrophysical feedback will be obtained from the analysis of the PICO y-map, both from its auto-power spectrum and from cross-correlations with galaxy, group, cluster, and quasar samples.
 Like the CMB lensing map described above, the legacy value of the PICO y-map will be immense.
 As an example, we forecast the detection of cross-correlations between the PICO y-map and galaxy weak lensing maps constructed from LSST and WFIRST data.
-Considering the LSST "gold" sample with a source density of 26 galaxies/arcmin covering 40% of the sky, we forecast a detection of the tSZ - weak lensing cross-correlation with S/N = 3000.
-At this immense significance, the signal can be broken down into dozens of tomographic redshift bins, yielding a precise breakdown of the evolution of thermal pressure over
+Considering the LSST "gold" sample with a source density of 26 galaxies/arcmin2 covering 40% of the sky, we forecast a detection of the tSZ - weak lensing cross-correlation with S/N = 3000.
+At this immense significance, the signal can be broken down into dozens of tomographic redshift bins, yielding a precise breakdown of the evolution of thermal pressure over cosmic time.
+For PICO and WFIRST (assuming 45 galaxies/arcmin2 covering 5.3% of the sky), we forecast S/N = 1100 for the tSZ - weak lensing cross-correlation.
+The WFIRST galaxy sample extends to higher redshift, and thus this high-S/N measurement will allow the evolution of the thermal gas pressure to be probed to $z \approx 2$ and beyond, the peak of the cosmic star formation history.
+These transformative measurements will revolutionize our understanding of galaxy formation and evolution by distinguishing between models of feedback energy injection at high significance.
+Additional cross-correlations of the PICO y-map with quasar samples, filament catalogs, and other large-scale structure tracers will further demonstrate its immense legacy value, providing valuable information on baryonic physics that is complementary to inferences from the lensing cross-correlations described earlier.

 Figure 10: Constraints on the tSZ power spectrum from PICO and current data.
-A simulated tSZ power spectrum (black) is constrained at each multipole by PICO's data ( $1\sigma$ , green).
-Binning in $\ell$ , would increase the SNR beyond the calculated value of 1270, which is already nearly 100 times larger than Planck (blue).
+A simulated tSZ power spectrum (black) is constrained at each multipole by PICO's data (1σ , green).
+Binning in l , would increase the SNR beyond the calculated value of 1270, which is already nearly 100 times larger than Planck (blue).
 We include current measurements by SPT and ACT, two ground-based programs [86, 87]